Are panic attacks treatable? And can they be cured?

 - Are panic attacks treatable?
 YES, read on…

-As a registered (licensed) therapist with 24 years’ experience, I’ve treated many people who suffered with anxiety and panic attacks.
+As a registered (licensed) therapist with 24 years’ experience, I’ve treated many people who suffered from anxiety and panic attacks.
 I know what’s likely to work and what won’t.

 But ultimately, you are the expert on you, here.
 That means you’ll be able to figure out which strategies are most likely to work for you.